pri-k/docs-mysql/bootstrapping.html.md

         #### <a id="restart-nodes"></a>Restart the remaining nodes ####

     1. After the bootstrapped node is running, start the mariadb process on the remaining nodes via monit.
-         - If the Interruptor is enabled, run this command:

-                $ touch /var/vcap/sys/run/galera-healthcheck/enable_sst

         Start the mariadb process: